mpound/pdrtpy/docs/source/index.rst

 The new PDR Toolbox will cover many more spectral lines and metallicities and allows map-based analysis so users can quickly compute spatial images of density and radiation field from map data.
-We provide example Jupyter notebooks for data analysis.
+We provide :ref:`example Jupyter notebooks <notebooks>` for data analysis.
 It also can support other PDR model codes enabling comparison of derived properties between codes.

 The underlying model code has improved physics and chemistry.
 Critical updates include those discussed in